jisc-services/Public-Documentation/PublicationsRouter/institutions/DUPLICATES.md

 ## Additional metadata - explanation

 Router evaluates the metadata of each notification it processes to determine whether it contains particular elements and, for some of these, the element count.

-Note that when assessing a duplicate notification Router does NOT compare the actual metadata values between the current and previous version.
-It only assesses whether new metadata elements are present (not seen in any previous version of the notification), or whether the count of some elements has increased.

-So, for example, if the only change in a duplicate notification is amended text, say in the metadata *abstract* element, this would not be noticed by Router; and so it would NOT be assessed as containing additional metadata.

-The table below lists the metadata that Router is concerned with - which therefore may impact duplicate filtering.
+The table below lists the metadata that Router assesses - which therefore may impact duplicate filtering.

-A duplicate notification is considered to have **additional metadata** if any of the following are true:
+:zap:A duplicate notification is considered to have **additional metadata** if any of the following are true:
 * the notification contains metadata elements not previously provided
 * the value of the article-version has changed
 * any of the counts have increased (for those elements that are counted).

+Note that Router does NOT compare actual metadata values between duplicate versions - it only assesses whether new metadata elements are present (not seen in any previous version of the notification), or whether the count of some elements has increased.&nbsp; So, if a duplicate notification contains ONLY changed text, for example the *abstract* was amended, this would not be noticed by Router; and so it would NOT be assessed as containing additional metadata.

 ### Metadata evaluated by Router
 The *measure* column in the following table indicates how Router assesses particular metadata elements in each notification.
 These measures have the following meanings:
 * Presence - Router records if the partricular metadata element is present
 * Value - Router records if the metadata element is present with a particular value or set of values
-* Count - Router records the number (count) of the particular metadata element
+* Count - Router records the number (count) of the particular metadata element.

 | Metadata element | Measure | Notes |
 |-------|---------|--------|